Otto Piene: Works

 In 1957, Piene developed the Grid Picture, a type of stencilled painting made from half-tone screens with regularly arranged points in single colors (yellow, silver, white, or gold), for example Pure Energy (1958, New York, MOMA).
 Piene's work then developed in a variety of forms.
 The Lichtballette ("light ballet", 1959) was a development of the Grid Pictures; light from moving lamps was projected through grids, thus extending and stimulating the viewer's perception of space.
 This series of works was inspired by László Moholy-Nagy's Light Space Modulator (1930, located at Harvard since 1956) and Fernand Léger's Ballet Mécanique (1924).

 Also in 1959, the combination of these grids with sources of fire (candles, gas-burners) produced smoke-traces and fire paintings, in which the paint was scorched.
 Piene created these Rauchbilder ("smoke pictures") as a reference to elemental natural energies and the Fumage of the surrealist painter Wolfgang Paalen, whom he dedicated a work after Paalen´s death in 1959.
 In his "fire paintings", he lightly burned a layer of solvent on pigmented paper, developing organic forms from the remnants of the resulting soot deposits.
 Throughout the remainder of his career, he continued his practice of making "smoke pictures".
 Fire and smoke (their traces) are important elements in these pictures.
 Silver Fire (1973, Honolulu Museum of Art) is an example of a smoke picture.

+From the smoke images, but also from Piene’s experiments with the so‑called light ballet, the first fire‑generated images emerged around 1961.
+In numerous variations they have taken on a significant place within Otto Piene’s oeuvre.
+Piene’s first fire works arose from igniting fixatives, siccatives, varnishes and pigments that had accumulated on the canvas during the painting process.
+In this way, fire itself became a formative element.
+It produces rings, crusts and blisters in the layer of colour as it burns.
+They expand the predetermined circular form that dominates these works.
+Extinguishing the fire within a few seconds determined whether the picture succeeded or failed.
+A striking example of this phase is Feuerblume from 1966.
+It presents itself to the viewer as if frozen at the moment of its creation through the act of extinguishing.